On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Arithmetic properties

-Recall that an abelian variety $A$ over any field $k$ is said to have {\it sufficient many complex multiplications} or be {\it of CM-type} over $k$ if there is a semi-simple commutative $\Q$-subalgebra $L\subset \End^0_k(A)$ such that $[L:\Q]=2\dim A$.
-It is said to have {\it potentially sufficient many complex multiplications} or be {\it potentially of CM-type} if there is a finite field extension $k_1$ over $k$ so that the base change $A_{k_1}$ is of CM type over $k_1$.
+Recall that an abelian variety $A$ over any field $K$ is said to have {\it sufficiently many complex multiplications} (smCM) or be {\it of CM-type} over $K$ if there exists a semi-simple commutative $\Q$-subalgebra $L\subset \End^0_K(A)=\End_K(A)\otimes_\Z \Q$ such that $[L:\Q]=2\dim A$.
+It is said to have {\it potentially smCM} or be {\it potentially of CM-type} if there exists a finite field extension $K_1$ over $K$ such that the base change $A_{K_1}$ is of CM type over $K_1$.

+\begin{prop} For any $2d$-dimensional polarized $O_B$-abelian variety or $O_B$-abelian variety $\ul A$ over $K$, the underlying abelian variety $A$ is potentially of CM-type. \end{prop}